chrisbao/MSFin/README.md

 5. Update the manifest file.

-   - Download the manifest file from the AAD app forthe web job.
+   - Download the manifest file from the AAD App for the WebJob.
    - Edit XXX following the template below
    - Upload the manifest file